 Once an inmate has been successfully located, the next step would then be to use the Federal Prison facility locator and establish where the inmate is being held.

-How to Look up State Prisoners in Mississippi?
+How To Access Information on State Prisoners in Mississippi?

 The Mississippi Department of Corrections (MDOC) provides an Inmate Locator tool that can be used to retrieve state prisoners at no cost.
 The search is executed using the name of the offender or MDOC number.